-The Complainant is the leading Italian banking group and also one of the protagonists in the European financial arena.
-Intesa Sanpaolo is the company resulting from the merger (effective as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A., two of the top Italian banking groups.
+The Complainant is the leading Italian banking group which is the company resulting from the merger (effective as of January 1, 2007) between Banca Intesa S.p.A. and Sanpaolo IMI S.p.A.

-The Complainant is among the top banking groups in the euro zone, with a market capitalisation exceeding 32,8 billion euro, and the undisputed leader in Italy, in all business areas (retail, corporate and wealth management).
-Thanks to a network of approximately 4,300 branches capillary and well distributed throughout the Country, with market shares of more than 16% in most Italian regions, the Group offers its services to approximately 13,5 million customers.
-Intesa Sanpaolo has a strong presence in Central-Eastern Europe with a network of approximately 1.000 branches and over 7,0 million customers.
+The Complainant is among the top banking groups in the euro zone, with a market capitalisation exceeding 42,62 billion euro, and the undisputed leader in Italy, in all business areas (retail, corporate and wealth management).
+Thanks to a network of approximately 4,300 branches capillary and well distributed throughout the Country, with market shares of more than 15% in most Italian regions, the Group offers its services to approximately 13,6 million customers.
+Intesa Sanpaolo has a strong presence in Central-Eastern Europe with a network of approximately 950 branches and over 7,2 million customers.
 Moreover, the international network specialised in supporting corporate customers is present in 25 countries, in particular in the Mediterranean area and those areas where Italian companies are most active, such as the United States, Russia, China and India.